V is for Vulnerability: The Glue of Your Relationship

 Expand Your Vulnerability

-Once you know more of yourself then it’s practicing sharing your findings emotionally with your partner.
+Once you know more of yourself it’s practicing sharing your findings emotionally with your partner.
 When you truly understand who you are, your wants and needs, then you know how to speak up and express those desires to your partner.
 When sharing and they understand, then there is self-calming, which allows for even more internal exploration and sharing.
-And keep in mind you don’t need to know your heart fully and completely before sharing with your partner.
-We will never know ourselves in totality because we are always evolving and there’s new facets and nooks and crannies that can be discovered.
+Keep in mind you don’t need to know your heart fully and completely before sharing with your partner.
+We will never know ourselves in totality because we are always evolving and there’s limitless layers to be discovered and loved.
 You want to always be continuing the journey of being vulnerable and curious with yourself and free of judgmental thoughts.